-- 187. However a different approach is taken if a user fails to report the use of a scheme on a return.
-In this situation the penalties are £100 for the first failure, £500 for a second failure and £1000 for any subsequent failures.
-Ireland has a similar penalties regime to that of the UK although the monetary amounts differ. - 188.
-Daily penalties can be also imposed on any promoter or advisor who fails to maintain a client list and to make that available upon request.
-For instance under US tax law, any material advisor who fails to maintain a list under the reportable transaction regime, and who fails to provide the list to the IRS upon written request shall pay penalty of USD 10,000 per day for each day of failure after the $20^{th}$ day. - (ii) Penalty proportionate to tax savings or promoter's fee - 189.
-The penalty structure used by the UK and Ireland can take into account the amount of the tax benefit or the fees received.
-However the approach taken by the US and Canada makes this link more explicitly by directly basing the level of penalties on the amount of the tax benefit achieved by the taxpayer or on the fees / remuneration paid to the advisor or promoter. - 190.
-In the US, the penalty for a material advisor failing to disclose a reportable transaction other than a listed transaction, or for filing false or incomplete information with respect to such a transaction, is USD 50,000.
-The penalty imposed for listed transactions is the greater of USD 200,000 or 50% (increased to 75% where such failure or false or incomplete filing is intentional) of the gross income derived from providing aid, assistance, or advice with respect to the listed transaction. - 191.
-For a US taxpayer, the penalty for non-disclosure is 75% of the decrease in tax as a result of the transaction, subject to minimum and maximum penalties that range from USD 5,000 to USD 200,000 depending on the type of taxpayer and type of reportable transaction.
-These penalty amounts reflect changes made to the US penalty regime in 2010 to ensure that the penalty amount was proportionate to the misconduct being penalised. - 192.
+(ii) Penalty proportionate to tax savings or promoter's fee

+- 189. The penalty structure used by the United Kingdom and Ireland can take into account the amount of the tax benefit or the fees received.
+However the approach taken by the United States and Canada makes this link more explicitly by directly basing the level of penalties on the amount of the tax benefit achieved by the taxpayer or on the fees/remuneration paid to the advisor or promoter. - 190.
+In the United States, the penalty for a material advisor failing to disclose a reportable transaction other than a listed transaction, or for filing false or incomplete information with respect to such a transaction, is USD 50 000.
+The penalty imposed for listed transactions is the greater of USD 200 000 or 50% (increased to 75% where such failure or false or incomplete filing is intentional) of the gross income derived from providing aid, assistance, or advice with respect to the listed transaction.

+- 191. For a US taxpayer, the penalty for taxpayer non-disclosure is 75% of the decrease in tax as a result of the transaction, subject to minimum and maximum penalties that range from USD 5 000 to USD 200 000 depending on the type of taxpayer and type of reportable transaction.
+These penalty amounts reflect changes made to the US penalty regime in 2010 to ensure that the penalty amount was proportionate to the misconduct being penalised.15 - 192.
 Under the Canadian penalty regime the penalty is proportionate to the amount of fees.
 Each person required to file is liable to pay a penalty equal to the total of all fees payable to the advisor or promoter.
 Each advisor or promoter is jointly and severally liable with the taxpayer, which incentivises advisors and promoters to report or to encourage their clients to report.
 However, advisors and promoters are liable only to the extent of fees that they are entitled to receive.
 This penalty is not explicitly linked to the tax benefits received by the user, however, it will implicitly reflect the benefits to the extent that the fees are based on the tax benefit received. - 193.
-In South Africa, a monthly penalty for non-disclosure of between R50,000 and R100,000 (for up to 12 months) is imposed and the penalty is doubled if the amount of the anticipated tax benefit exceeds R5 million and is tripled if the anticipated tax benefit exceeds R10 million. - 194.
+In South Africa, a monthly penalty for non-disclosure of between ZAR 50 000 and ZAR 100 000 (for up to 12 months) is imposed and the penalty is doubled if the amount of the anticipated tax benefit exceeds ZAR 5 million and is tripled if the anticipated tax benefit exceeds ZAR 10 million. - 194.
 Penalties for failure to comply with a disclosure regime generally relate to the disclosure itself not the tax consequences of the underlying scheme.
 Disclosure penalties therefore, operate separately to, and are independent of, other penalty provisions in a country's domestic tax code and the disclosure of a scheme cannot cure a separate failure to comply with some other aspect of a taxpayer's obligations.
-Some examples, based on the provisions of the UK and the US are included in Annex III.
+Some examples, based on the provisions of the United Kingdom and the United States are included in Annex C.